 Simon Peter said in Acts 8:23 to Simon Magus, a sorcerer who had supposedly converted to Christianity and was baptized, "I perceive that you are in the gall of bitterness (still enslaved to idolatry), and in the bond of iniquity (will lead others into bondage)."
 Simon Magus's interest in Christianity was how he could profit from it.

 This "prophetess" who stirs up superstitious people against their children has indeed profited from her ministry.
 Maybe that should be spelled profitess.
 She drives a nice car and lives in a big house, and is lauded far and wide by African church leaders who admire her great wisdom and discernment.
+More likely, it is the material things she gains from her scam that they admire.
 She even travels internationally, spreading her dangerous ideas.
 Thankfully, though, it is now against the law in her country to accuse a child of witchcraft, but there are many African countries where it is not against the law, and thousands of children accused of witchcraft have been cast upon the streets.

 The "proof" of one little's girl's guilt was that she shared her food with her sister, because sharing food with others to bring them under their power is something that witches do.
 The spirit of suspicion certainly kills the inclination to be generous and share with others.
 The problem of witchcraft in Africa is real, but similar to Salem, Massachusetts, where innocent Christians were accused and executed, the real witches (who were frequently the accusers) escaped detection.